em-majowska/simple-life/README.md

 ## My process

 I started out with reviewing the concept at the beginning of tutorial.
-Next, I opened the [resource provided by Kevin](https://xd.adobe.com/spec/75d448ea-569a-4b7e-721b-9bbd3b2b97b9-03e5/grid) and coded the whole page with scss by myself.
+Next, I opened the [project provided by Kevin](https://xd.adobe.com/spec/75d448ea-569a-4b7e-721b-9bbd3b2b97b9-03e5/grid) and coded the whole page with scss by myself.
 Lastly, I reviewed the second part of tutorial to notice and correct any mistakes in my project, e.g. missing aside element, messy paddings and margins.
 As last touch-up, I checked the accessibility of the website with tabs, added few links and a skip-link at the top of page.

 ### Built with